 Questions for Your Attorney

-- When can a motion to dismiss be filed with the court?
+- Can you make a pretrial motion to dismiss in federal court?